apache/streampipes-website/docs/04_use-datasets.md

   A raw machine stream may be useful for live processing, but a persisted dataset is what lets another team come back tomorrow, open the same data again, build charts on top of it, and compare current behavior with last week.
 </UseCaseExample>

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="Dataset overview"
+  src="/img/2026/dataset-overview.png"
-  purpose="Show how persisted adapters, persisted pipelines, and imported CSV files all result in datasets that appear in one operational workspace."
+  alt="Dataset overview with event counts, retention column, and export provider section" title="Dataset Overview" eyebrow="Datasets" caption="The datasets page brings persisted event stores and export-provider management together in one operational workspace."
 />

 ## Open the dataset workspace